 Deepavali, the Festival of Lights

 Deepavali is familiar to most Malaysians as an Indian celebration.
-However, not everyone knows what it is actually celebrating, with many confusing it with Thaipusam, the Indian New Year.
+However, not everyone knows what it is actually celebrating, with many confusing it with Thaipusam and the Indian New Year.
 With that in mind, let’s look deeper into it to understand what exactly is Deepavali and how it relates to everyone.

 Deepavali or Diwali?